kennysmithed/oels2020/oels_practical_wk10.md

 participant_final_label_set.push({object:object_filename,label:data.label})
 ```
 `data.label` is created by the `image-button-buildlabel-response` plugin and is
 the final label the participant produced (i.e. their label when they clicked DONE).
-We also save the trial data to the server as usual, to keep a more detailed record of the participant's response (including e.g. total time to complete the trial).
+We also save the trial data to the server as usual, using `save_iterated_learning_data`, to keep a more detailed record of the participant's response (including e.g. total time to complete the trial).

 We can then use this `make_production_trial` function (and the equivalent `make_observation_trial` function) to create a trial list of observation and production trials.
 That's what the next block of code does: `build_training_timeline` and `build_testing_timeline` both take an input language specified as a list of ``{object:object_filename,label:a_label}`` object-label pairs, and build a training or testing timeline.

+`build_training_timeline` takes a list of object-label pairs and builds a training timeline consisting of `n_repetitions` blocks (`n_repetitions` is set to 1 below, so only one repetition of each training item) - each block contains one observation trial for each object-label pair in `object_label_pairs`.
 ```js
 function build_training_timeline(object_label_pairs,n_repetitions) {
   var training_timeline = [] //build up our training timeline here